tallerzalan/Corporate-FinTech/README.md

-# Corporate-FinTech
+# Corporate FinTech course
-by David Florysiak at the University of Southern Denmark
+by David Florysiak at the University of Southern Denmark.